 To earn the certificate, WWS students must complete four STEP-approved courses and an advanced policy research paper.
 It is expected that most MPA and MPP candidates will write this research paper in the context of one of their approved WWS courses.
 Recent course offerings include WWS 548, Protection Against Weapons of Mass Destruction; WWS 581c, Energy Economics and WWS 586d, Global Environmental Governance.
 The other course(s) may be non-STEP in WWS or another department relevant to STEP, with special permission from the STEP faculty chair, or, under exceptional circumstances, a reading course with a STEP faculty member.

-In both certificate programs, students are required to take a policy workshop that has been designated for urban policy.
-Relevant workshops have included Resiliency in Times of Change: Supporting Philadelphia Small Businesses in Gentrifying Neighborhoods in Fall 2015: Strategies for Preventing Youth Violence in Philadelphia’s 22nd Police District: A Report for the Philadelphia Youth Violence Prevention Collaborative in Fall 2014; Addressing Multifamily Affordable Rental Housing Needs after Superstorm Sandy: Recommendations to the New Jersey Housing and Mortgage Finance Agency in Fall 2013; and Working and Rebuilding Together: Worker Cooperatives as an Economic Development Tool, prepared for Advance Memphis, in Memphis, Tennessee in the fall of 2012.
+UP certificate students (in WWS) are encouraged to take an urban policy workshop that would count as an elective course.
+Recent examples include: Smart Cities: Implementing Equitable Transit Initiatives prepared for the U.S. Dept. of Commerce’s National Institute of Standards and Technology (NIST) in Fall 2017; Reforming the Port Authority of New York and New Jersey; Resiliency in Times of Change in Fall 2016; Supporting Philadelphia Small Businesses in Gentrifying Neighborhoods in Fall 2015: Strategies for Preventing Youth Violence in Philadelphia’s 22nd Police District: A Report for the Philadelphia Youth Violence Prevention Collaborative in Fall 2014; Addressing Multifamily Affordable Rental Housing Needs after Superstorm Sandy: Recommendations to the New Jersey Housing and Mortgage Finance Agency in Fall 2013.